 - If you are in a building during lockdown and the fire alarm goes off, do not evacuate unless you see fire or smell smoke.
 This could be an attempt by the shooter to get people out into the open.

 - Be aware of alternative exits (windows, side doors, etc.).
 If the main exit is compromised, you want to have a plan for getting out of the building safely.

 - Stay away from windows and doors.
 Hide under desks or behind bookshelves if possible.

-- Close curtains or blinds.
+- Close curtains and blinds.

 - If the threat is in your area, do not lock yourself into a room or building with him or her.

-- Do not confront the aggressor except as a last resort.
+- Do not confront the shooter except as a last resort.
 In this case, do everything you can to distract him or her by throwing things, making noise, and using found objects as weapons.

-What happens after a school shooting?
+What happens immediately after a school shooting?

 If you are struggling after experiencing a school shooting, you should consider talking to a mental health professional.
 Often, institutions will bring in extra counselors and therapists after such an event occurs so that there are enough on-campus resources for the students who want to utilize a professional.
-Don’t forget about your other built-in support system: friends, family, and fellow survivors.
+Don’t forget about your other built-in support systems: friends, family, and fellow survivors.

-Page last updated: 12/2016
+Page last updated: 03/2019